Guinea pig or hamster? They look similar, but they’re very different pets.

 The most common condition is called a “wet tail.”

-This is the most serious illness of hamsters which you should treat quickly or else it may be fatal.
+This is the most serious illness in hamsters, and you should treat it quickly or it may be fatal.

 Another minor health problem in hamsters is skin conditions.